Microbiology, chemistry and basic science

 Marc Jenkins, PhD, is the director of the University of Minnesota’s Center for Immunology and a faculty member in the Microbiology Immunology and Cancer Biology Graduate Program (MICaB).
 A member of the Masonic Cancer Center’s Immunology Research Program.
 Dr. Jenkins investigates immune responses by antigen-specific CD4+ T and B cell activation to improve vaccines and prevent autoimmunity.
 He is a Distinguished McKnight University Professor in the Department of Microbiology and Immunology, an NIH NIAID MERIT Awardee, an Institute for Scientific Information Highly Cited Researcher, a Member of the Academy for Excellence in Health Research, and a Pew Scholar.

-- Associate Professor, College of Veterinary Medicine
+- Professor, College of Veterinary Medicine

-Ned Patterson, PhD, DVM, is an associate professor in the College of Veterinary Medicine.
+Ned Patterson, PhD, DVM, is a professor in the College of Veterinary Medicine.
 Dr. Patterson’s instructional areas include genetics, seizure disorders, and molecular medicine.
 Much of Patterson’s recent research focuses on understanding and treating epilepsy in dogs and as a model for human epilepsy using novel drugs and novel devices.
 His other clinical interests include clinical trials, endocrinology, and comparative medicine.

 - Professor of Medicine, Division of Infectious Disease and International Medicine